 THIS DATE IN HISTORY: May 24

-1980: The New York Islanders begin a dynasty when Bobby Nystrom scores 7:11 into overtime to lift them to a 5-4 victory against the Philadelphia Flyers at Nassau Coliseum in Game 6 of the Stanley Cup Final.
+1980: The New York Islanders begin a dynasty when Bobby Nystrom scores 7:11 into overtime for a 5-4 victory against the Philadelphia Flyers at Nassau Coliseum in Game 6 of the Stanley Cup Final.
 The eighth-year franchise wins the first of four consecutive championships.

 A pass from Lorne Henning sends John Tonelli and Nystrom in on a 2-on-1 break.
 Tonelli's perfect pass finds Nystrom, whose backhand chip past goalie Pete Peeters gives New York the win after the Flyers force overtime by scoring two third-period goals.

-It's a disappointing end for the Flyers after finishing first in the regular season with 116 points and setting an NHL record by going 35 games without a loss (25-0 with 10 ties) during one stretch.
+It's a disappointing end for the Flyers after finishing first in the regular season with 116 points and setting an NHL record by going 35 games without a loss (25 wins, 10 ties) during one stretch.
 The Islanders, the regular-season champions in 1978-79, finish with 91 points.
-They are the first (and only) modern-era team to finish at least 25 points behind their opponent in the Final and win the Cup.
+They are the first (and still only) modern-era team to finish at least 25 points behind their opponent in the Final and win the Cup.

 1986: The Montreal Canadiens win the Stanley Cup for the first time since 1979 by defeating the Calgary Flames 4-3 at the Saddledome in Game 5 of the Final.
 A goal by Bobby Smith midway through the third period gives Montreal a 4-1 lead and proves to be the Cup-winner when Steve Bozak and Joe Mullen score for Calgary.
-Rookie goalie Patrick Roy makes 30 saves for the victory and wins the Conn Smythe Trophy as playoff MVP.
+Rookie goalie Patrick Roy makes 30 saves for the victory and is voted winner of the Conn Smythe Trophy as playoff MVP.

 1988: A power outage knocks out the lights at the Boston Garden 16:37 into the second period in Game 4 of the Final, with the Boston Bruins and Edmonton Oilers tied 3-3.
 After efforts to restore power prove fruitless, NHL President John Ziegler cites League by-laws and announces that though the scoring totals will count, the game will be replayed, if necessary, in Boston at the end of the series as Game 7.
 The series continues two nights later in Edmonton.